 - Steam cleaners

-These can damage the protective finish, leave streaks, or cause long term issues with adhesion.
+These can damage the protective finish, leave streaks, or cause long-term adhesion issues.
 Attempting to sand down and refinish a spot can result in an uneven appearance if you’re not experienced with matching stains and varnishes.

 FAQs